keyboardDrummer/typeless/README.md

   n
   // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example values 2 and 3.

-  n = 4 // When a variable is re-assigned, assigned documentation is copied from the current value to the new one.
+  n = 4
-  // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example value 43.
+  // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example value 4.
 }

 function fibonacciTest() {